Sal-theSadmanShark/RUBY_exercises/README.md

 3.Stock Picker:
 Takes in an array of stock prices, one for each hypothetical day and returns a pair of days representing the best day to buy and the best day to sell.
 Array values are represented as stock prices and their index as days .

+4.Bubble_sort :
+A simple implementation of the bubble-sort method using loops and conditionals .
+Takes an array and sorts it in ascending order.